conda-forge/leptonica-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Leptonica image processing library
+Summary: Useful for image processing and image analysis applications

+Leptonica is a pedagogically-oriented open source site containing software that is broadly useful for image processing and image analysis applications.

 Current build status